-Many of you will leave the Theresienwiese half-conscious at 11pm after a day of Oktoberfest drinking, more than ready for a kebab and a good night’s sleep.
-Some of you will however, be ready to continue partying, drinking and dancing to terrible music, and if that sounds like you, this post, my friend, is for you.
-Here you can find a selection of post-Oktoberfest parties to help you party your way through the next two weeks.
+Many will leave the Theresienwiese semi-conscious at 11pm after a day of Oktoberfest drinking, more than ready for a kebab and a good night’s sleep.
+Some however, will be ready to continue partying, drinking and dancing, and if that person sounds familiar, this post if for you.
+Here you can find a selection of post-Oktoberfest parties to help you party your way through the Wiesn.

-Within walking distance to the Oktoberfest grounds, but far enough away for it to be a bit of an insider tip is the Gruam.
-A tiny, bizarrely decorated dive-bar.
-I went there last year during Oktoberfest with a friend from England, and he told me it was even better than Oktoberfest.
+Within walking distance to the Oktoberfest grounds – but far enough away for it to be a bit of an insider tip – is the Gruam, a tiny dive-bar.
 It’s full, lively and stays open late – I’ve walked past at ten in the morning before, and seen bleary-eyed people, smeared in eyeliner, staggering out of the Gruam.

 Also very close to the Theresienwiese is Substanz, a dark little indie bar close to the Poccistr.
 U-Bahn.
-They’ll be hosting daily Oktoberfest parties and best of all, entrance is free.
+They host daily Oktoberfest parties that run until 3am.

+Not necessarily a place to head after the Wiesn, as they close early, but it’s definitely an alternative to Oktoberfest, if you need a break.
 Located on the Landsberger Str., the Augustiner Bräustubn is the home of Munich’s oldest beer.
 It’s traditional and cosy, but expect to wait to be seated during Oktoberfest.
-It’s also a great alternative if you need a day off from the Wiesn but still fancy a traditional Bavarian atmosphere.
-Their pancakes are absurdly big and very delicious.
+Their pancakes are absurdly large and very delicious.

-More in the city centre, the Milchbar will be open daily from 10pm to late to help revellers round their night off.
-Their big Wiesn Special is on September 28, when UK house and garage will be the theme of the night.
+In the city centre, the Milchbar os open daily from 10pm till dawn to help revellers round their night off.

 Just a couple of minutes west of the Theresienwiese is the Alte Kongresshalle.
 They’re hosting the Wiesnclub, a fairly upmarket post-Oktoberfest party that gets underway at 10pm.
 It’s the kind of place that has champagne and freshly grilled snacks…